vippsas/vipps-solutions/in-store/README.md

 `https://qr.vipps.no/28/2/01/031/4791234567?v=1`, where `4791234567` is their phone number in [MSISDN](https://en.wikipedia.org/wiki/MSISDN) format.

-When this QR code is scanned in the store, the POS will get their phone number.
+When this QR code is scanned, your POS system will get their phone number.

-## Step 2: Add products to the order
+## Step 2: Add the products to be purchased

 Add the products that the customer wants to buy in the POS system.